Państwowa Fabryka Karabinów: History

 By the end of the 1930s the Fabryka Karabinów was one of the largest arms producers of Poland, with production capabilities far exceeding potential orders from the army.
-For example, in 1938 the company's CEO estimated that the factory could produce 600 pieces of Browning wz.1928 LMG each month, while the total orders for that year amounted to only 900 pieces.
+For example, in 1938 the company's CEO estimated that the factory could produce 600 pieces of rkm wz.
+28 LMG each month, while the total orders for that year amounted to only 900 pieces.
 By the outbreak of World War II the company produced 10,700 LMGs and 7861 HMGs, as well as a small batch of 30,000 Nagant M1895 revolvers for the Kingdom of Yugoslavia.

 The company also designed and produced numerous aerial weapons.
-The first was the Karabin maszynowy wz.
-33, a 7.92×57mm Mauser calibre aerial version of the Ckm wz.30 multi-purpose HMG.
-It was further modified as the Karabin maszynowy wz.
-36. Another successful design was the Karabin maszynowy obserwatora wz.37, based on the Browning wz.1928.
-One of the most advanced designs produced at FK was the Nkm wz.38 FK auto-cannon.
-Other modern designs included an experimental pre-production series of around 50 pistolet maszynowy wz.39 Mors sub-machine guns and the highly-successful kb p-panc wz.35 anti-tank rifle (up to 6000 delivered).
+The first was the karabin maszynowy wz.
+33, a 7.92×57mm Mauser calibre aerial version of the ckm wz.
+30 multi-purpose HMG.
+It was further modified as the karabin lotniczy wz.
+36. Another successful design was the karabin lotniczy wz.
+37, based on the rkm wz.
+28. One of the most advanced designs produced at FK was the nkm wz.
+38 FK auto-cannon.
+Other modern designs included an experimental pre-production series of around 50 pistolet maszynowy wz.
+39 Mors sub-machine guns and the highly-successful kb p-panc wz.
+35 anti-tank rifle (up to 6000 delivered).
 Introduction of further advanced designs was hampered by the outbreak of World War II and the start of the German occupation of Poland.

 During the final months of World War II the factory's equipment was seized by the Germans and sent to Germany, while most of the buildings were demolished.
 After the war, in 1948 it was rebuilt as Fabryka Wyrobów Precyzyjnych im. gen. Świerczewskiego (General Świerczewski Precision Machinery Factory).
 Renamed as VIS after 1989, the company ceased production and sold off its assets.
 By 2008 all of the remaining buildings had been demolished to make way for a new residential district.